DIAS: A Dataset and Benchmark for Intracranial Artery Segmentation in DSA sequences: Introduction

 Conventionally, neuroradiologists analyze DSA images visually for diagnosis, clinical decision-making, and postoperative evaluation, which is inherently time-consuming, labor-intensive, and subjective.
 Automated vessel segmentation in DSA promises to alleviate these challenges by accurately outlining vascular morphology.
 Currently, DSA-based cerebrovascular image segmentation finds utility in various downstream clinical applications, including automated thrombolysis in cerebral infarction scoring~\cite{tici}, 3D reconstruction of vessel~\cite{2d-3d-segmentation}, and image guidance of interventional surgery~\cite{spiegel20112d}.
 Despite its critical importance, cerebrovascular segmentation in DSA has not been extensively researched.
-A key factor contributing to this is the lack of a dedicated DSA dataset specifically designed for developing and evaluating segmentation techniques.
+A contributing factor to this issue is the lack of a dedicated dataset designed for the development and evaluation of vessel segmentation algorithms in DSA.
 However, the creation of such a dataset is particularly challenging due to the unique characteristics of DSA imaging.
 Primarily, in the DSA sequence, the intravascular contrast agent is projected from a fixed angle, revealing only a portion of the intracranial arteries within the contrast medium in each image, as illustrated in Fig.~\ref{dsa_eg}.
 Annotating vessels in DSA necessitates neuroradiologists to meticulously examine each image frame, a process that is both labor-intensive and costly~\cite{su2022spatio}.
-Moreover, the intricate nature of cerebral vessels, characterized by overlapping structures, reduced contrast, and complex background noise, significantly increases the difficulty of accurate annotation.
+Moreover, the intricate nature of cerebral vessels, characterized by overlapping structures, reduced contrast in fine vessels, and complex background noise, significantly increases the difficulty of accurate annotation.